ims-systems-00/ims-kb/docs/General_Information/6. Audits/Add_Audit.md

 From here, you select the `Auditor` and assign a `Time` and `Date` the Audit will take place.

 After selecting the `Interval` of the audit, click `confirm` to submit the Audit to the **Schedule**.
+The selection of `Interval` will dictate how many Audits of this type will be added to the Schedule.

 ![Completed Internal Audit Form](https://imssystems.tech/assets/images/docs/img.png "Completed_Internal_Audit_Form")